pipeseroni/pipes.sh/CONTRIBUTING.rst

 Pull Requests
 =============

+Please follow the general rules below:

-* You release your changes under the MIT License.
+* Release your changes under the MIT License.
-* Please keep your PR and commit atomic: *One PR, One Commit, One Issue*.
+* Keep your PR and commit atomic: *One PR, One Commit, One Issue*.

   * You may be asked to fix something, just add a commit for the changes, we will squash the commits, another reason to keep your PR atomic.

-* Please title your PR appropriately.
+* Title your PR appropriately.
-* Please write a concise commit summary and a detailed message body.
+* Write a concise commit summary and a detailed message body.
+* Comment your changes adequately.
-* Please update the following files as needed:
+* Update the following files as needed:

   * ``README.rst``
   * ``pipes.sh.6``